srahaman1/resources/project.md

 ## 3. Teaming
 ### Requirements
 - You are required to work on a team of 2-3 students.
+You can also choose to work individually, if you experience difficulties working with others remotely.
 - **One** team member needs to create a new public GitHub repository for team project. **Others fork** this repository.
 - Team needs to create a **Slack channel** for project communication in Slack class Workspace.
 - ~~The team needs to **schedule a time** to meet with professor.~~